ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

 Solving in terms of :math:`i_3`, we get:

-.. list-table:: Transition rates solved in terms of :math:`i_3`
+.. list-table:: Transition probabilities solved in terms of :math:`i_3`
    :widths: 10 25
    :header-rows: 1